 First, you will need to estimate the critical distance from the pavement or wall to the stop and consider whether the park is labeled as rear-in or front-in.
 Concrete parking stops installation requires the right tools and equipment.
 You will be needing tools such as fixing pins or screw bolts to fix the stops in place and a drill with the correct masonry bit.

-You will also require some epoxy to add into the holes of the drill if you want to install it on an asphalt or gravel surface.
+You will also require some epoxy to add to the holes of the drill if you want to install it on an asphalt or gravel surface.

 These concrete slabs are weighty since they weigh at least 100 lbs.
 Each parking stop would require 2 to 3 individuals to have it installed.
 This can tend to be time-intensive in a parking lot with at least 50 spaces.
 Heavy equipment could be needed to ship and install all parking stops required in a bigger facility with hundreds of parking spaces.